aitgon/wopmars/docs/content/developer.rst

 The constructor of the ``SQLManager`` create the actual database and enable the foreign key support (https://www.sqlite.org/foreignkeys.html#fk_enable) in order to let the user benefit from this constraint.

-To get a :class:`~.wopmars.database.WopMarsSession.WopMarsSession` associated with this SQLManager, you just need to call :meth:`~wopmars.framework.database.SQLManager.SQLManager.get_session()`` and you can use the session anywhere, in any thread and at any time.
+To get a :class:`~.wopmars.database.WopmarsSession.WopmarsSession` associated with this SQLManager, you just need to call :meth:`~wopmars.framework.database.SQLManager.SQLManager.get_session()`` and you can use the session anywhere, in any thread and at any time.
 Everything is already synchronized.

 ----